momnev14/logoCreator/README.md

-npm install
+1.npm install

-npm start to start the react app npm run server to start server on http://localhost:5000
+2. npm start to start the react app

+3. npm run server to start server on http://localhost:5000